joanms/unicorn-attractor/README.md

 The pages displaying all reported bugs, all requested features and the cart comprise cards with summaries of the bugs or features.
 I considered using tables for these pages, but tables do not work very well on small screens.
 The content can look squashed, or have horizontal scrollbars because the columns don't all fit on the screen.
 Cards in a flexbox container are much more suitable for a responsive website.
 They can be displayed in a single column on the smallest screens, with the number of columns increasing with the width of the screen.

+The buttons are prominently displayed and clearly labelled to make it easy for users to see what they have to click to progress through the site.

 ## Features